Preparing Your Grab & Go Family Kits

 Outside lighting options

-- Coleman lantern with Coleman fuel
+- Coleman lantern

-- solar-powered string lighting
+- Solar-powered string lighting

-NOTE: Flashlights and headlamps are assigned to each individual's grab & go bag - and a high-powered LED flashlight has been assigned to the shared essentials grab & go bag.
+Note: Flashlights and headlamps are assigned to each individual's grab & go bag - and a high-powered LED flashlight has been assigned to the shared essentials grab & go bag.

 Tip: Solar-powered string lights are a great addition to a light kit, especially in a camp setting.
 They can be taken out during the day to charge in the sun and brought into the tent for evening use.
 The on/off switch allows you to turn the lights off when you're ready to sleep.

-- porta-potty
+- Porta-potty

-- toilet paper (biodegradable is best)
+- Toilet paper (biodegradable is best)

-- liners & twist ties
+- Liners & twist ties

-- super sorb or other absorbent
+- Super sorb or other absorbent

-The Cathole
+Cathole Items

 When services are down and no one is showing up, the disposal of waste becomes one's own responsibility.
 While officials generally advise against burying waste, in prolonged emergencies it may become necessary.
 There is a safe method of disposal known as a cathole.
 Correctly adhering to this disposal method ensures waste is buried at least 6-8 inches deep and 200 feet from water sources.
 To learn how to create a cathole, watch this short video and download step-by-step instructions.
 Store these instructions with your sanitation kit.